OpenWaterFoundation/owf-learn-qgis/mkdocs-project/docs/index.md

 # Open Water Foundation / Learn QGIS #

-This documentation provides resources to learn how to to use the [Quantum GIS (QGIS)](http://www.qgis.org) software.
+This documentation provides resources to learn how to use the [Quantum GIS (QGIS)](http://www.qgis.org) software.
 QGIS is free and open source [Geographic Information System (GIS)](https://en.wikipedia.org/wiki/Geographic_information_system) software.
 QGIS is an alternative to the commercial [Esri ArcGIS software](https://www.arcgis.com), in particular for individuals and organizations that cannot afford the cost of ArcGIS software